ErezGilat/ass3/README.md

 ```
 FILE_OF_CLASSIFIED.CSV - file in csv format that contains the values and the classifications.

-PORT - the port number that you want to use for the sever to listen in
+PORT - the port number that you want to use for the sever to listen in.

 example: